 What is Project Management?

-In the literature on PM fundamentals, there are several common definitions of project management showing this phenomenon in different views.
-However, there is the traditional project management definition that was given at the mid-1950s and since that time it has obtained the status of classic definition.
+In the literature on project management fundamentals, there are several common definitions showing this phenomenon in different views.
+However, there’s a traditional project management definition given at the mid-1950s and since that time it has obtained the status of classic definition.

-Project Management is the science (the theory) of organizing all the project components, stepping through all the implementation stages and phases, providing and managing all the resources, protecting the project from potential risks, solving problems and managing changes for the purpose of achieving initial project goals, developing the product, and delivering project results.
+Project Management is the science (the theory) of organizing all components of a project, stepping through all implementation stages and phases, providing and managing all resources, protecting the project from potential risks, solving problems and managing changes for the purpose of achieving initial goals, developing the product, and delivering desired results.

 The art of managing projects is about achieving the following strategic goals: